-Tim was referred by his neurologist to UPMC neurosurgeon and epilepsy expert, Mark Richardson, MD, PhD.
-To determine if Tim was a candidate for epilepsy surgery, Dr. Richardson and his team ran a series of tests to find the part of his brain responsible for the seizures.
+Tim was referred by his neurologist to a UPMC neurosurgeon and epilepsy expert.
+To determine if Tim was a candidate for epilepsy surgery, the medical team ran a series of tests to find the part of his brain responsible for the seizures.

 Once the area was found, the team did extensive testing using state-of-the-art brain ping imaging technology to determine any major problems with speaking, understanding, or other abilities that could arise if that area of the brain was removed.

-Once Dr. Richardson and his team confirmed that no impairments would be caused by removing the portion of the brain responsible for the seizures, Tim agreed to move forward with the surgery.
-“I knew this was the right thing to do, and I had total confidence in Dr. Richardson that he could help get me back to normal,” he says.
+Once the team confirmed that no impairments would be caused by removing the portion of the brain responsible for the seizures, Tim agreed to move forward with the surgery.
+“I knew this was the right thing to do, and I had total confidence that they could help get me back to normal,” he says.

-During the procedure, Dr. Richardson removed a portion of Tim’s temporal lobe.
+During the procedure, surgeons removed a portion of Tim’s temporal lobe.
 And almost immediately after the surgery, Tim began to notice improvements.